StackVista/stackstate-docs/setup/agent/kubernetes.md

 ### Upgrade Agents

-To upgrade the Agents running in your Kubernetes or OpenShift cluster, use the command below.
+To upgrade the Agents running in your Kubernetes or OpenShift cluster, follow the steps described below.

 {% tabs %}
 {% tab title="stackstate/stackstate-agent chart" %}
 **Redeploy/upgrade with the new stackstate/stackstate-agent chart**

 The new `stackstate/stackstate-agent` chart can be used to deploy any version of the Agent.
+Note that the naming of some values has changed compared to the old `stackstate/cluster-agent` chart.

 * If this is the first time you will use the new `stackstate/stackstate-agent` chart to deploy the Agent, follow the instructions to [upgrade the Helm chart](#upgrade-helm-chart).
 * If you previously deployed the Agent using the new `stackstate/stackstate-agent`, you can upgrade/redeploy the Agent using the same command used to deploy the Agent.